microsoft/CCF/sphinx/source/glossary.rst

     `Intel Software Guard Extensions <https://software.intel.com/en-us/sgx>`_ is a set of instructions that increases the security of application code and data, giving them more protection from disclosure or modification.
 Developers can partition sensitive information into enclaves, which are areas of execution in memory with more security protection.

   TEE
     `Trusted Execution Environment <https://en.wikipedia.org/wiki/Trusted_execution_environment>`_ is a secure area of a main processor.
 It guarantees code and data loaded inside to be protected with respect to confidentiality and integrity.
+Often referred to as "enclave".

   TLS
     `Transport Layer Security <https://en.wikipedia.org/wiki/Transport_Layer_Security>`_ is an IETF cryptographic protocol standard designed to secure communications between a client and a server over a computer network.